SPRING 2007

 In some communication the “who” is as important as the “what”.
 Our relationships to specific other people structure our reactions to and performance of various social tasks.
 For example we are more likely to be persuaded by a friend than by a stranger to do something inconvenient.
 Also the fear of being gossiped about is a persuasive social experience and one that moderates behaviors.
 How do relationships communicate a sense of the propriety of certain behaviors and why?

-Tuesday Mar 20th and Thursday Mar 22nd are set aside from lectures so that you can prepare your coming assignments
+Tuesday Mar 24th is set aside from lectures so that you can prepare your coming assignments

-On Tuesday groups should meet for the class time in order to plan their presentations and begin work on these
+Groups should meet for the class time in order to plan their presentations and begin work on these.
+I will be in the regular lecture room in case anyone needs to consult about their plans.

 We have already seen that we live our lives not only in dyadic pairings but also as members of larger networks of association.
 Such networks can be supportive in times of need and are resources for advice and guidance, but also impose demands on us to respond to others’ needs.
 In these cases the link between the epistemic (how we know the world or think about particular issues) and our membership of personal relationship is quite direct: our associations influence our beliefs.